Duke of Devonshire: Other notable members of the Cavendish family

 Lord Richard Cavendish, second son of the fourth Duke, represented Lancaster and Derbyshire in the House of Commons.
 Lady Dorothy Cavendish, daughter of the fourth Duke, married Prime Minister William Cavendish-Bentinck, 3rd Duke of Portland (who assumed the additional surname of Cavendish).
 Augustus Clifford, illegitimate son by the fifth Duke and his mistress and later second wife Elizabeth Hervey, was a naval commander and was created a baronet in 1838 (see Clifford baronets).
 William Cavendish, eldest son of the first Earl of Burlington and father of the seventh Duke, represented Aylesbury and Derby in Parliament.
 George Henry Compton Cavendish, second son of the first Earl of Burlington, was Member of Parliament for Aylesbury.
 The Hon.
 Henry Frederick Compton Cavendish, third son of the first Earl of Burlington, was a general in the Army.
 The Hon.
 Charles Compton Cavendish, fourth son of the first Earl of Burlington, was created Baron Chesham in 1858.

 Lord Frederick Cavendish, third son of the seventh Duke, was a Liberal politician.
 He had just been appointed Chief Secretary for Ireland in 1882 when he was assassinated by nationalists in Phoenix Park, Dublin.
 His wife Lady Frederick (Lucy) Cavendish was a pioneer of women's education.
 Lord Edward Cavendish, fourth and youngest son of the seventh Duke, sat as Member of Parliament for several constituencies.
 His second son Lord Richard Cavendish represented North Lonsdale in Parliament.
 In 1911 he was one of the proposed recipients of peerages in case the Bill that was to become the Parliament Act 1911 was not accepted by the House of Lords.
 His grandson Hugh Cavendish was created a life peer as Baron Cavendish of Furness in 1990.
 Lady Dorothy Cavendish, daughter of the ninth Duke, was the wife of Prime Minister Harold Macmillan.

-Courtesy titles and family seats
+Courtesy titles

 The Duke of Devonshire's eldest son may use the courtesy title Marquess of Hartington, whilst the eldest son of the eldest son may use the title Earl of Burlington, and his eldest son may use the title Lord Cavendish.